- Places to Explore

 German Colony Review

-It is only one street—actually a broad boulevard—but "The Colony" packs in history (with explanatory placards), interesting architecture, great restaurants, and wonderful spots for people-watching.
+Although it runs along a single boulevard, "The Colony" packs in history (with explanatory placards), interesting architecture, great restaurants, and wonderful spots for people-watching.
 Ben Gurion Boulevard was the heart of a late-19th-century colony established by the German Templer religious reform movement.
-Along either side are robust one- and two-story stone houses with pointed red-tile roofs.
-Many bear German names, dates from the 1800s, biblical inscriptions above the doors, and old wooden shutters framing narrow windows.
+Along either side are robust two-story chiseled limestone houses with red-tile roofs.
+Many bear German names, dates from the 1800s, biblical inscriptions on the lintels, and old wooden shutters framing narrow windows.

 Haifa's importance to Germany was highlighted in 1898, when Kaiser Wilhelm II sailed into the bay, on the first official visit to the Holy Land by a German emperor in more than 600 years.
-During World War II, the Germans who lived in the colony were expelled, suspected of being Nazis.
+In the 1930s, many Templers began identifying with German nationalism and the Nazi party, and during World War II the British deported them as nationals of an enemy country.

 Fodor's Trip Planning Ideas